What does it mean to be “attracted to your husband”? What does that actually feel like and look like?

 I’m so glad that someone wrote with this question, because so often couples just don’t understand this about each other, and it leads to all kinds of totally unnecessary hurt.

-- Women, on the other hand, don’t tend to get turned on in the same way.
+- Many women, on the other hand, don’t get turned on in the same way.
 In fact, women aren’t usually aroused BEFORE we’re making love.
 We tend to get aroused AFTER we start.

 TV shows and movies, though, often portray women with the same kind of sex drive: we see a guy, we start panting, and we want to make love.

-Now, to a certain extent that does happen at the beginning of a relationship.
+To a certain extent, that does often happen at the beginning of a relationship, even for those of us who do have more responsive libidos.
 Those “infatuation” feelings, when you get the electrical surge if he touches you, are quite common.
 Scientific studies, though, have found that these feelings only last about 18 months.
 Then they’re gone, and you’re left with a more mature love–and just as much ability to enjoy sex.

 This woman says that she does enjoy sex but she’s never really gone weak-kneed over seeing a guy.
 Again, very common.